benjo121ben/Discord-Bot-DnD-BitD/README.md

 #### Permissions
-To work properly, the bot requires these permissions, some of them are not yet used, but may be used in future versions.
+To work properly, the bot requires certain permissions to be set.
 1. Once you are done with the setup above, enter into the OAuth tab on the Discord Developer page and select the URL generator.
 2. Here you will need to select the permissions ticked in the image below and copy the URL at the bottom
 ![test](Assets/readme_images/OAuthGenerator.png)
-3. Save this url somewhere.
-People will be able to invite your discord bot into their server, by using this url.
+3. Your can set this URL inside the installation tab as a custom install link.
+If you do this, people will be able to invite your bot to their server by pressing a button in its profile.
 4. Enter the url into your browser and invite the bot to your discord server.
-5. Run `main.py`

 ---